MsPASS Components#

 return ens

-The key point here is that with that construct myfunction can be run in a parallel constuct using map-reduce or the Futures interface (see Parallel Processing).
-The essential thing to do is to send the function only the database name and then use the fetch_dbhandle inside the function to create the database handle to the database the name references.
+The key point here is that with that construct myfunction can be run as a Dask task using a map operation or the Futures interface (see Parallel Processing).
+The essential thing to do is to send the function only the database name and then use fetch_dbhandle inside the function to create the database handle to the database the name references.

 Note